Orientation reversal

 S1: — Peter doesn’t want to go out, he’s depressed.

-S2: — Well, precisely, he would breathe the clean country air, it would clear his head.
+S2: — Well, precisely.He would breathe the clean country air, it would clear his head.

-The reversal of orientation is based on the letter of what the S1 says; S2 replies to S1Your argument does not support your claim, it even points to the contrary; you give arguments against your position”.
-S2 contradicts his own statement to S1 his or her own saying.
-This can be, as a typical response “to the letter” (ad litteram), a strategy of discourse destruction, see matter; destruction; objection; refutation.
+The reversal of orientation is based on the literal content of what the S1 says.
+S2 replies to S1Your argument does not support your claim, it even points to the opposite.
+You give arguments against your own position.S2 contradicts S1 using S1‘s own statement. his or her own saying.
+This typical response “to the letter” (ad litteram), serves a strategy of discourse destruction, see matter;; objection; refutation.

 Some of these strategies have been identified and named in classical rhetoric:

-— Reversing the qualification of an action: antiparastasis.
+Antiparastasis: Reversing the qualification of an action.

 1. Antanaclasis

 In other words, the signifier S0 has the meanings Sa and Sb.
-In its first occurrence S0 has the meaning Sa with the orientation Oa and, in its second occurrence the meaning Sb with the orientation Ob.
+In its first occurrence S0 has the meaning Sa with the orientation Oa and, in its second occurrence it has the meaning Sb with the orientation Ob.

 S1: — A little tolerance please! (tolerance is a virtue)